netgen/ibexa-site-api/docs/reference/configuration.rst

 You can set up temporary or permanent redirect to either ``Content``, ``Location``, ``Tag``, Symfony route or any full url.

-For the target configuration you can use expression language, meaning it is easily possible to redirect, for example, to the parent of the current location, or to the named object.
+For the target configuration you can use expression language, meaning it is easily possible to redirect, for example, to the parent of the current location, or to a named object.

 Example configuration: